 You aren’t the only one who has experienced these thoughts, so don’t feel like you have to deal with them alone.
 As difficult as the mental relapse stage may be, it’s much easier to resolve than a full-blown physical relapse.
 The important thing to remember is that while physical relapse is a possibility among recovering addicts, it is not unavoidable.

 So you’ve suffered a relapse into substance abuse.
-How did it happen?
+How did it happen and what are the upcoming stages of relapse?
 Will it happen again?
 What should you do next?
 The first thing you need to understand is that your relapse experience probably began days, weeks or even months ago.

 As previously mentioned, relapse into addiction is a gradual process that often starts with a series of triggers, like disappointments in your relationships, rejections or feeling disconnected.
 From there your emotions may have led you to mentally rationalize the use of substances as a coping mechanism.
 The next thing you know, you’ve reverted back to your drug abuse ritual.

 But, all is not lost.
 Addiction may be a chronic disease and relapse could be another challenge you’ll need to overcome as a recovering alcoholic or drug addict.
 Below, we’ll show you what you can do next to minimize the effects of relapse and get back on the road to recovery.